-Allegedly, the government as part of its "stimulus package" is going to be giving people rebates on their taxes.
-However, retirees living off of social security benefits are apparently angry they are not getting a "rebate"so Senate democrats are preparing measures to include them.
+Allegedly, as part of its "stimulus package" the government is going to be giving people rebates on their taxes.
+However, retirees living on social security benefits are apparently angry they are not getting a "rebate,"so Senate democrats are preparing measures to include them.
 (So they believe people who don't work and get a check from other people that do work have every right to be angry that the working people are not going to send them more of their wages?)

-Ostensibly, the premise of this action is that letting people keep their money is a stimulating thing to do.
-So then why stop at $1,200?
-How about $1,300 or $5,000 or all of it?
-How about as I proposed in a previous post the government gives everyone 1 Billion dollars?
+Ostensibly, if the premise of this action is that letting people keep their money is a stimulating thing to do, then why stop at $1,200?
+How about $1,300, or $5,000, or all of it?
+How about as I proposed in a previous post the government gives everyone 1 billion dollars?
 What's wrong with that?

 Of course, its always good to let people keep more of their money.
 But has there been any talk about cutting government spending commensurate with the tax rebates?
 If not, logically doesn't this mean that the government's budget deficit will be larger than otherwise and it will have to borrow more money than otherwise?
 So, among other things, won't this plan drive up the interest on the deficit and/or increase inflation which will actually cost us all more in the long run?

 Another aspect of this bothers me.
 Why do people think that the act of "spending" money is necessarily good for the economy?
-Would if everyone spent their money on pet rocks, Chia pets, and dirt?
-All it would do is encourage producers of rocks, Chia pets, and dirt to make more and the owners of these businesses certainly would make a lot of money.
-But, is this good for the economy?
+What if everyone spent their money on pet rocks, Chia pets, and dirt?
+All it would do is encourage producers of rocks, Chia pets, and dirt to make more Chia pets and the owners of these businesses certainly would make a lot of money.
+But, is this good for the economy in aggregate?
 Is the act of one person transferring his money for something else necessarily good?
 If I'm at the mall, and I watch someone buy a pretzel or a candle, how does that help me?

 To quote a previous post: What really drives economic progress, i.e., real wages, living standards, etc.?
 The answer is productivity.
 If we can spend less time doing what we do now, it gives us more time to invent new things.
 Why is it that each of us don't have to spend all day hunting for food everyday or stockpiling wood for the coming winter like our ancestors?
 Practically 100% of the country used to be farmers.
 Now it's less than 5%.
 The greater division of labor that results from increased productivity frees everybody else to invent wonderful new things like computer chips and life saving drugs and run businesses like restaurants and art galleries.
 And what increases productivity?
 Capital investment.